 What will you spend the additional rental income on?

-We would use the additional money we would have available as a result of the rent increases to deliver the objectives set out in the business plan which runs until 2043, including;
+We will use the additional rental income to deliver the objectives set out in the business plan which runs until 2052, including;

 - increasing affordable housing supply